xmatters/xMattersAppMonCommPlan/README.md

 This xMatters Comm Plan receives and processes notifications from Dynatrace AppMon v7.0+, and features closed loop integration.

 # Pre-Requisites
-* Dynatrace AppMon v7.0+, configured with the xMatters AppMon Plugin - available here: https://community.dynatrace.com/community/display/DL/xMatters+Plugin
+* Dynatrace AppMon v7.0+, configured with the xMatters AppMon Plugin - available [here](https://community.dynatrace.com/community/display/DL/xMatters+Plugin).

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!